leblancr/flask_react_and_postgres/README.md

 1. set up system
 2. get user to be able to log into database using psql
 3. create Event table by: db.create_all()
-4. send get reuest to http://localhost:5000/events using postman.
+4. send get request to http://localhost:5000/events using postman.

 1. set up system: